This report contains two testimonies from the same pushback that occurred on the 10th of April, involving 120 people on the move.

 Then after one night and one day, around 8:00-9:00 pm, 11 or 12 men in uniform came to take all the detainees, approximately 120 people, out of the cells.
 The respondent said that he saw that there were children detained in the other cell.
 Seven of the men in uniform wore camouflages uniforms and balaclavas, one who looked old was wearing civilians clothes, 2 or 3 were wearing a blue uniform, there was the Greek flag on their arms, and one officer had a military sign showing “his rank” on his shoulder and “it was written police in English on it”.

 Before loading everybody in four Mercedes sprinters, the men in uniform hit everyone, including the women and the kids, on their back with a baton.
 “In my car, they loaded about 30 persons, we were so crowded inside”.
 The drive was fast and reckless and took about 10 minutes mainly on paved roads.

 “They took us to a first point but they found out that the Turkish soldiers were there so they loaded all of us again in the vehicles, while hitting us to force us to get back faster in the cars.”

 The people have then been then brought to another place, in a forest, near a “military road to control the border” where there was a short barbed fence.
-There, there were more officers, up to 12, some wearing green camouflage uniforms and balaclavas; some wearing camouflage uniforms only, driving a big military truck.
+There, there were more men in uniform, up to 12, some wearing green camouflage uniforms and balaclavas; some wearing camouflage uniforms only, driving a big military truck.
 “There was a small entrance in the fence and they made sure that it was clear to make the pushback fast,” said the respondent who recalled that there was a white vehicle (navarra) with no plate number on which there was a plastic boat with an engine that was about 3 metres long.